vectara/vectara-docs/www/docs/api-jumpstart.md

   "status": "OK",
   "results": [
     {
-      "text": "Cloud computing is changing the IT landscape.", "score": 0.99,
+      "text": "Generative AI is changing the IT landscape.", "score": 0.99,
       "documentIndex": 8
     },
     {
-      "text": "The benefits of cloud computing are numerous.", "score": 0.96,
+      "text": "The benefits of Generative AI are numerous.", "score": 0.96,
       "documentIndex": 9
     }